abchk1234/asbt/README.md

   `asbt -B webkitgtk MAKEFLAGS=-j1`

+* asbt copies the original slackbuild with a .asbt extension and modifies it before building.
-* asbt modifies the CWD=$(pwd) line in a slackbuild to CWD=${CWD:-$(pwd)} so that it can build from any location by specifying the build location.
+  The CWD=$(pwd) line is changed to CWD=${CWD:-$(pwd)} so that it can build from any location by specifying the build location.
-  This change is reverted after building the package.
+  The edited copy is deleted after building the package.

-  But if for some reason the build process was interrupted/failed, or any changes were manually made to the files, then the slackbuild would be changed, and git may complain about this change when updating the git repo.
+  But if for some reason the build process was interrupted/failed, the edited copy will need to be manually removed.

-  To work around this issue, first the current git state is stashed with git stash save, and then the repo is updated.
+* To preserve any user changes to the slackbuilds repo, first the current git state is stashed with git stash save, and subsequently the repo is updated.
-  To know more about git stash, read the git-stash man page.
+  To know more about git stash, try the git-stash man page.

 * Using the -T (tidy) option, one can clean one's src or pkg directories of old items.
 It retains the latest 3 entries by date.